jessequiroga/gatsby-blog/content/stash/a-learning-culture/index.md

 ## 5. Start your own (side) project

-Internal or side projects are a great opportunity to experiment with new tools and frameworks.
+Internal or side projects are a great opportunity to accelerate learning and experiment with new tools and frameworks.

 ## 6. Prioritise learning